-Zabbix is a free, open-source, popular and feature-rich IT infrastructure monitoring software developed using PHP language.
+Zabbix is a free, open-source, popular, and feature-rich IT infrastructure monitoring software developed using PHP language.
 It is used to monitor networks, servers, applications, services as well as cloud resources.
-It also supports monitoring of storage devices, databases, virtual machines, telephony, IT security resources, and much more.
+It also supports the monitoring of storage devices, databases, virtual machines, telephony, IT security resources, and much more.

-Read Also: How to Install Zabbix on RHEL 8
+[ You might also like: How to Install Zabbix on RHEL 8 ]

 For developers, Zabbix ships with an API that provides access to almost all functions available in Zabbix.
 It supports easy two-way integration with any software.
 You can also use the API to integrate Zabbix functions into third-party software.

-This tutorial shows how to install and configure the latest release of Zabbix 4.2 Server on Debian 10 with MySQL database to keep data, PHP and Apache Web Server as the mainly web interface.
+This tutorial shows how to install and configure the latest release of Zabbix open-source monitoring tool on Debian 11 and Debian 10 with MySQL database to keep data, PHP, and Apache Web Server as the main web interface.

 Step 1: Installing Apache Web Server and PHP Packages